 - Preheat the oven to 425°F. In a large mixing bowl, combine the flour, sugar, baking soda, baking powder, salt, ginger, and cinnamon.
 With clean hands, work the butter into the dry mixture until it is thoroughly incorporated and has the consistency of fine breadcrumbs.

-- Make a well in the center of the dry ingredients, and pour the buttermilk, pumpkin, and vanilla extract into the well.
-Still using your hands (I did this with a spatula scraper), combine the ingredients until all the dry mixture is wet, but do not knead!
+- Make a well in the center of the dry ingredients, and pour HALF the buttermilk, pumpkin, and vanilla extract into the well.
+Still using your hands (I did this with a spatula scraper), combine the ingredients until all the dry mixture is wet.
+Gradually add just enough remaining buttermilk until the dough is soft enough to work with.

 - Bake the scones for about 12 minutes, or until lightly browned.
 Let the scones cool slightly on the baking sheet (about 20 minutes) before glazing them.